 WVU Medicine: Behavioral Medicine and Psychiatry- Martinsburg's Doctoral Internship in Psychology strongly values diversity and believes in creating an equitable, hospitable, appreciative, safe, and inclusive learning environment for its interns.
 Diversity among interns and supervisors enriches the educational experience, promotes personal growth, and strengthens communities and the workplace.
 Every effort is made by the program to create a climate in which all staff and interns feel respected, comfortable, and in which success is possible and obtainable.
 The program strives to make every effort to dispel ignorance or anxiety associated with multicultural experiences.
-The training program includes expected competencies in diversity, and multiple experiences are provided to be sure that interns are both personally supported and well-trained in this area.
+The training program includes expected competencies in diversity.
+Multiple experiences including instruction in Reflective Local Practice (Sandee, Moore, & Swanda, 2018), local excursions, and advocacy projects are provided to be sure that interns are both personally supported and well-trained in this area.